How to Choose the Perfect Lamp Kit for Any Room

 Height

 If you’re looking at a desk lamp for the living room, aim for a height between 26” and 34” to ensure that it’s level with your eyes.
 You want the lights to shine down onto your books and activities, not shine directly into your face.
-If you prefer a hanging lamp or plug-in pendant lamp for your living room, choose an option that falls around your eye level.
+If you prefer a hanging lamp or plug in pendant lamp for your living room, choose an option that falls around your eye level.

 Base

-Your living room sees a lot of activity, so you want to prevent mishaps with a very stable base.
-Whether it’s running grandchildren or a packed party, your lamps need to withstand all sorts of activities.
+Your living room sees a lot of activity, so any lamps on or close to the floor should be able to withstand all sorts of activities – whether it’s family and friends hanging out or your own kids running around.
 While purchasing a lamp with a slim base isn’t out of the question, double-check that it’s weighted so that nobody knocks it over by accident.
-We also love a non-traditional approach where the lamp fixture is combined with a shade and a cord but used as a lamp on a sideboard or table.

 Positioning

-With all the different lights in the living room, space them out to ensure your room is well lit.
-If you have wider types of lamp shades, you may want to space them even further apart, so nothing feels crowded.
+With all the different lights in the living room, space them out to ensure your room is well-lit.
+If you have wider types of lamp shades, you may want to space them even further apart so nothing feels crowded.

 Bulbs

 Lamps designed for reading need a bulb with at least 840 lumens (~60 watts) so you can see well.
 You may also want to opt for a dimmer to control the brightness of the different lights in your room to match the occasion.
+You can also use a narrow type of lamp shade to direct and diffuse the light.

 2. Kitchen & Dining Room